ahmadajmi/rtl-article/README.md

 ## Sass Mixins

-So we have used Sass variables and interpolations, another way for making this more simpler is to build a set of Sass mixins.
+We have used Sass variables and interpolations, another way for making this more simpler is to build a set of Sass mixins.

 ```css
 @mixin float($dir) {